Best Dorado Fishing

 Throughout the system, we fish both floating and sinking fly lines.
 Tropical rated lines are the best.
 The basin also offers a mix of boat- and wade-fishing opportunities.
 That said, wade fishing rarely involves wearing waders.
 Wet wading is the rule.
 Specific exceptions are usually announced in advance.

 Dorado fishing is not a numbers game.
 Generally, success comes with patience and practice.
 Dorado may have a reputation for attacking anything unlucky enough to swim into striking range.
 But in truth, those feeding frenzies can be few and far between.
-The thrill of fooling these smart fish, on any given day, across an array of conditions, is what makes fishing the Rio del la Plata so special.
+The thrill of fooling these smart fish, on any given day, across an array of conditions, is what makes dorado fishing so special.

 In recent years, dorado fishing has become increasingly popular.
 The internet has also helped spawn many spontaneous experts—some credible, and some not so much.
 We recommend doing your homework in order to separate the good, the bad and the ugly.
 With dorado there’s a deeper meaning lying under the layers of commercial noise.
 When you find it, you’ll know it.